MicrosoftDocs/Contribute/Contribute/content/dotnet/dotnet-contribute.md

 Following these guidelines will ensure a better experience for you and for us.

-## Make a contribution to .NET docs
+## Contribution process

 **Step 1:** If you're interested in writing new content or in thoroughly revising existing content, open an [issue](https://github.com/dotnet/docs/issues) describing what you want to do.
-The content inside the **docs** folder is organized into sections that are reflected in the Table of Contents (TOC).
+The content inside the **docs** folder is organized into sections that are reflected in the table of contents (TOC).
 Define where the topic will be located in the TOC.
 Get feedback on your proposal.

 -or-